YashdalfTheGray/findip/README.md

 It, yeah, it probably does.
 But I wanted to start this project because of a few reasons

-- There is this new Rust AWS SDK to experiment with
+- ~~There is this new Rust AWS SDK to experiment with~~ Turns out, it only supports environment variables for auth, nothing else and I wanted a different way of configuring auth.
+So we're using good ol' rusoto! ❤️
 - I wanted to build something that finds the external IP and figure out how to do it
 - I wanted to ship a library and an executable all in one project, which I haven't done with Rust yet